avaneesh-pandey5/Ping-Pong-Using-Turtle/README.md

 This project is a great way to practice Python programming and learn about game development with the Turtle module.
 It's also a fun and competitive game that you can play against your friends or the computer.

 Instructions: To play the game, simply run the 'main.py' file.
 Use the 'W' and 'S' keys to move the left paddle up and down, and use the 'Up' and 'Down' arrow keys to move the right paddle up and down.
-The first player to reach 10 points wins.
-Enjoy!